niklashempel/traffic-light/README.md

 The service request can be found under [src/controller/srv/PedestrianCrossing.srv](src/controller/srv/PedestrianCrossing.srv).

-### Traffic Light Visualizer

-The traffic light visualizer node subscribes to the `/traffic_light/state` topic and visualizes the current state in RViz.

 ### Mode Toggle Service

 The mode toggle service node implements a service `/toggle_mode` that can be called to toggle the mode of the traffic light controller between day and night mode.
 During night, the traffic light for one direction will be turned off and the other direction will have a blinking yellow light.

 The service request can be found under [src/controller/srv/ToggleMode.srv](src/controller/srv/ToggleMode.srv).

+### Violation detector

+The violation detector node subscribes to the `/traffic_light/state` and `/passing_vehicle` topics and checks for violations.
+It will publish a possible violation to the `/traffic_violation` topic.

 ## Parameters